Hire in Thailand

 - Dispute resolution

-Thai labour laws distinguish between the:
+Thai labor laws distinguish between the following:

 - Hire of work (independent contractor relationship), governed by the Thai Civil and Commercial Code.

 - Hire of service (employment relationship), primarily governed by the Thai Labour Protection Act BE 2541 (1998).

 For an employment relationship, employer and employee can agree on indefinite term or fixed-term employment contract:

 When there is no specified end date, the contract can be terminated by either party with notice or with payment in lieu of notice.
 An employer can terminate the contract without advance notice only with cause.